 Full religious freedom is legally guaranteed in Sweden, which gives every individual the right to belong to the church or the religion of his or her choice.
 In international terms, Sweden stands out as one of the most secularised countries in the world.

 Sweden is located in the Scandinavia region of Northern Europe.
 It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund bridge.

-By size, Sweden is one of Europe’s largest countries, comparable to Spain or France, but in terms of population it is a small country; it has only 10 million inhabitants.
-Nearly 90% of the population lives in the southern part of the country.
+By size, Sweden is one of Europe’s largest countries, comparable to Spain or France.
+In terms of population it is a small country, however, with circa 10.5 million inhabitants.
+Southern Sweden is much more densely populated than the northern part of the country.

 - Area: 528 447 square kilometres, the fifth largest country in Europe

 - Capital: Stockholm